7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Waste of Overproduction

-Overproduction is a close cousin to waste of inventory.
-Waste of inventory is often a direct result of the waste of overproduction.
+Overproduction is a close cousin to waste of inventory, and waste of inventory is often a direct result of the waste of overproduction.

 So, what is the waste of overproduction?